mkuangdotcom/SECP1513---Technology_and_Information-System/README.md

 My name is Foo Ming Kuang.
 Currently a Computer Science (Software Enginnering) student in  [<button>Universiti Teknologi Malaysia</button>](https://www.utm.my/).
 Welcome to my resporitory for the course Technology & Information System.
 <br> <br> <br>
 The course covers Information Systems and Technology (IS/IT) and practical skills in PC installation and productivity tools.
 Topics include hardware, software, networks, communications, internet, multimedia, graphics, and system applications.
-Students should identify basic IS/IT components and applications by the course end.

 ## Assignments